May 30th in 1962.

 In 2008, all my attention was focused on the production of my first long documentary.
 At the 35st World Festival of Underwater Images in Antibes, the film went in world premiere.

 To my surprise I win for the first time the ‘Golden Vin ‘ in the professional category with my documentary ‘Lembeh : Weird & Wonderful’.

 In this documentary my world première footage of Kyonemichthys Rumengani better known as the Lembeh Pygmy Seadragon.

 2009 – World première footage of the Ambon frogfish

 In 2009 I also filmed the world première footage of the Ambon frogfish (Histiophryne psychedelica).
 Up to today I think I’m the only person in the world with marvellous video footage of this extreme seldom seen fish

 In 2011 I participate again at the World Festival of Underwater Images in Marseille, France.
 With my documentary ‘La loi de la faim’ I win for the 4th time the highest possible award for any underwater film producer worldwide.
 The 2nd time in professional productions !

 These days I’m commissioner for Diving 4 Pictures Co.
 Ltd. – Thailand organizing the HUGYCUP an international underwater photo & video shoot-out competition.
 I join on dive trips with workshops in underwater videography & photography, sell underwater footage, I’m available as underwater cameraman and photographer, produce documentaries and so far released 2 DVD’s and 1 Bluray, I contributed to several books with my photographs.
-My dive logbook stands for the moment at a bit more than 4200 dives.
+My dive logbook stands for the moment at more than 5000 dives.
 After all this diving the thrill and excitement when discovering new things is still enormous.
 This nature treasure hunting passion is something I would like to share with all those interested and I invite you to join me on one of the trips organized by Diving 4 Pictures Co.
 Ltd. Thailand